 Kiss applications are single-page applications in the sense

-that there is a single <body>
+that there is a single <body> tag and all other pages

 essentially get placed into that tag on a single page.
 However,